 Therefore for the purposes of this Code of Practice, gender segregation will not be permitted at events that do not include religious worship.
-It therefore follows that if any event includes religious worship and involves gender segregation, then the
+It therefore follows that if any event includes religious worship and involves gender segregation, then the community institutions and religious facilities.

 4 Antisemitism is a certain perception of Jews, which may be expressed as hatred toward Jews.
 Rhetorical and physical manifestations of antisemitism are directed toward Jewish or non-Jewish individuals and/or their property, toward Jewish community institutions and religious facilities.
-5 In determining what does and does not constitute hate crime, the College will take into account, amongst other things, principal organiser must provide full details and the seating arrangements that will apply across both parts of the event.